-- have an Australian Business Number (ABN), unless you are not entitled to an ABN - be the site owner of the listed place/s (Appendix A), or - be the site manager of the listed place/s (Appendix A) and provide the current management arrangements or a current letter of support for the Round 5 application from the site owner, or where you are not the site owner or site manager of the listed place/s, provide a current letter of support for the Round 5 application from the site owner and/or site manager of the listed place/s (Appendix A).
-A template is available at Appendix B.

-and be one of the following entities:
+- have an Australian Business Number (ABN), unless you are not entitled to an ABN, and - be the site owner of the listed place/s (Appendix A), or - be the site manager of the listed place/s (Appendix A) and provide the current management arrangements or a current letter of support for the 2024-25 application from the site owner, or - where you are not the site owner or manager of the listed place/s, provide a current letter of support for the 2024-25 application from the site owner and/or site manager of the listed place/s (Appendix A).
+A template is available at Appendix B and be one of the following entities:

-- an Australian State/Territory Government agency or body - an Australian local government agency or body as defined in section 14 - a Commonwealth corporate entity - an entity incorporated in Australia (this includes Indigenous land management organisations registered with the Office of the Registrar of Indigenous Corporations) - a registered Aboriginal and Torres Strait Islander land council - a partnership - an individual.
+- an Australian state/territory Government agency or body - an Australian local government agency or body as defined in section 14 - a Commonwealth corporate entity - an entity, incorporated in Australia (this includes Indigenous land management organisations registered with the Office of the Registrar of Indigenous Corporations) - a registered Aboriginal and Torres Strait Islander land council - a partnership - a publicly funded research organisation (PFRO) as defined in section 0 - an individual.

-If you are applying as an individual you must be 18 years of age or older.
+If you are applying as an individual, you must be 18 years of age or older.